It might be the last place on earth you'd think of for a beach holiday, but Norway has its share of spectacular sands.

 One of the reasons is this blue flag beach Bystranda – one of just five in the country with the award – at the very heart of the city.

 There's a swimming pier, public restrooms and a skatepark, and you're within a few minutes of great restaurants and shopping opportunities.

 Things continue along the southern coastline too.
 There's another blue flag beach, Hamresanden, by the city's airport, and sheltered beaches at Lomsesanden and Sandviga farther west.

 Last but not least, the Norwegian capital.
 While they're small and man-made, Oslo's beaches give city dwellers and city breakers an opportunity to get their feet wet!

 Pictured below is the small beach at the seawater pool at the far end of the new Sørenga residential development behind the Opera House.

-There are a couple of natural beaches too, but to reach those you'll need to head on over to the Bygdøy peninsular (Huk is one of the most popular destinations for Oslovians when the sun shines!) or hop on a small passenger ferry to one of the Oslo islands.
+There are a couple of natural beaches too.
+But, to reach those you'll need to head on over to the Bygdøy peninsula (Huk is one of the most popular destinations for Oslovians when the sun shines!) or hop on a small passenger ferry to one of the Oslo islands.

 Of those, Hovedøya and Langøyene offer the best options for some beachside family fun.